-The polarity of the variables marked with an asterisk was inverted.
-High values of each variable indicate large magnitudes (e.g.: high perception of inequality) or agreement on the importance of a principle (e.g.: the importance of sex for getting ahead in life).
+The original polarity of the variables marked with an asterisk was inverted.
+Higher values for each variable indicate higher magnitudes (e.g., high perception of inequality) or agreement on the importance of a principle (e.g., high importance of coming from a wealthy family for getting ahead in life).

 3.3 Network methods

 This paper is structured in two parts.
-In the first part of the article, we estimate the network of attitudes towards inequality from ISSP data.
+In the first part of the article, we estimate the network of attitudes towards inequality from Chilean ISSP data.
 Since most of the selected variables are measured with a 1 to 5 scale, we select the Gaussian Graphical Model [GGM] as our network estimation tool (Epskamp, Waldorp, et al., 2018).
-As anticipated above, this method translates the selected survey variables into network nodes and estimates their connections from ISSP data.
+As anticipated above, this method translates the selected survey variables into network nodes and estimates their connections from the data.
 GGMs are a subclass of Pairwise Markov Random Fields [PMRF] (Lauritzen, 1996).
 Edges of a PMRF are weighted and undirected.
 Indeed, the edges of a GGM are interpretable as partial correlations (Epskamp, Waldorp, et al., 2018), which are the correlation existing between each pair of network nodes, while controlling for each other variables in the model (Epskamp & Fried, 2018).
 The GGM also applies regularisation for edge estimation, in order to reduce the risk of including spurious edges in the model, increasing model parsimony and enhancing the interpretability of the network plot (Borsboom et al., 2021).
 A common way to apply regularisation for network models is the combination of the graphical LASSO with the Extended Bayesian Information Criteria [EBIC] (Epskamp, Waldorp, et al., 2018).
 The graphical LASSO is an efficient and well-known regularisation technique inducing sparsity in the network matrix by suppressing weak edges to exactly zero (Friedman et al., 2008).
 The graphical LASSO relies on a tuning parameter, which directly regulates the level of edge shrinkage (Epskamp, Waldorp, et al., 2018).
 To find its optimal value, researchers usually rely on the minimization of the EBIC (Chen & Chen, 2008).
 This strategy has been shown to perform well in retrieving the network structure of variables surveyed in moderated-sized samples (Foygel & Drton, 2010).

-Network estimation will retrieve the between-person structure of this attitude network in Chile, allowing us to answer H1, which will be confirmed if all evaluative reactions will form a fully connected network.
+Network estimation will retrieve the between-person structure of this attitude network in Chile, allowing us to test H1, which will be confirmed if all evaluative reactions will form a fully connected network.
 Importantly, this first part gives us insights into how perceptions, beliefs, and judgments about inequality relate at the population level.
 Within the first part of the research, we are forced to assume that between-items associations are similar across individuals, as cross-sectional data impedes the estimation of a personalized attitude network (Borsboom et al., 2021).
 This is a stringent assumption we want to relax through the second part of the research design, where we investigate differences between attitude networks of different population segments.
-More precisely, since social status has been shown to influence attitudes towards inequality (See Theory section), we want to explore the differences in the structures of the attitude networks of people with different educational levels, household income, and objective social class.
+More precisely, since social status has been shown to influence attitudes towards inequality (See Theory section), we want to explore the differences in the structures of the attitude networks of people with different education, household income, and objective social class.